-The 2015 Australian Infrastructure Audit noted that lower levels of infrastructure service in remote areas can reinforce social and economic inequalities.
+The 2019 Australian Infrastructure Audit noted that lower levels of infrastructure service in remote areas can reinforce social and economic inequalities.

-Proponent to identify initiatives and develop options (Stage 2 of Infrastructure Australia’s Assessment Framework).
+Proponent to develop potential investment options (Stage 2 of Infrastructure Australia’s Assessment Framework).